 The SIEM acronym stands for Security Information and Event Management System.
 It is a system that integrates multiple cybersecurity disciplines such as file integrity monitoring, intrusion detection systems, user activity, data breach detection, and Syslog aggregation.

-The SIEM consumes log data from log servers and provides log analysis to establish an audit trail history.
+The SIEM consumes log server data and provides log analysis to establish an audit trail history.
 In addition, a proper SIEM has alerting configured to help information security professionals find the operating system and user account compromises that may lead to credit card and card data compromise.

-Since SIEMs are crucial to generate audit trails for cybersecurity analysis and risk management; and audit trails are a requirement of PCI DSS compliance, a company can’t achieve and maintain its PCI compliance without using some sort of SIEM system.
+Since SIEMs are crucial to generating audit trails for cybersecurity analysis and risk management, and audit trails are a requirement of PCI DSS compliance, a company can’t achieve and maintain its PCI compliance without using some SIEM system.

 What are the SIEM PCI Compliance Requirements?

 As we mentioned earlier, PCI DSS has six broad goals.
-Within those six broad goals are 12 more specific requirements.
+Within those six overall goals are 12 more specific requirements.

 Goal 1: Creating and keeping a secure network